Tinlia/ascii2img/README.md

 ## Overview

 `ascii2img` is a simple Python program that converts ASCII art into pixel art images.
 The program takes input from a text file (`ascii.txt`) containing ASCII art and generates an output image (`pixel_art.jpg`).
 The conversion is done by mapping ASCII characters to pixel matrices.
+This program currently supports 6-8 Bit Braille characters, shades, spaces, periods, and commas.

 ## Installation